APAO: Bridging the Training-Inference Gap in Generative Recommendation via Adaptive Prefix-Aware Optimization: Experiments

 \subsubsection{\textbf{One-Stage vs. Two-Stage Training}}

-While standard alignment baselines (e.g., S-DPO) typically adopt a \textbf{two-stage} pipeline (SFT$\rightarrow \mathcal{L}_{\text{S-DPO}}$), our method inherently follows a unified \textbf{one-stage} paradigm via $\mathcal{L}_{\text{unified}} = \mathcal{L}_{\text{CE}} + \beta \mathcal{L}_{\text{prefix}}$.
-To ensure fair comparison and isolate the impact of the training strategy, we conduct cross-experiments by implementing S-DPO in a one-stage setting and adapting our method to a two-stage setting. \autoref{tab:onestage_twostage_new} presents the results on the Office and Beauty dataset with both the T5 and Llama backbone.
+While standard alignment baselines (e.g., S-DPO) typically adopt a \textbf{two-stage} pipeline (SFT$\rightarrow \mathcal{L}_{\text{S-DPO}}$), our method is naturally formulated under a unified \textbf{one-stage} paradigm via $\mathcal{L}_{\text{unified}} = \mathcal{L}_{\text{CE}} + \beta \mathcal{L}_{\text{prefix}}$.
+To ensure fair comparison and isolate the impact of the training strategy, we conduct cross-experiments by implementing S-DPO in a one-stage setting and adapting our method to a two-stage setting. \autoref{tab:onestage_twostage} presents the results on the Office and Beauty datasets with both the TIGER and Llama backbones.
 The results reveal the following key observations: \begin{itemize}[leftmargin=*]

-\item \textbf{Robust effectiveness across both training paradigms.} Our method achieves superior performance under the one-stage setting for TIGER and competitive results under the two-stage setting for Llama.
+\item \textbf{Consistent effectiveness across training paradigms.} Our method achieves superior performance under the one-stage setting for TIGER and competitive results under the two-stage setting for Llama.
 This indicates that our proposed ranking objectives are highly versatile and can be effectively adapted to different training strategies to maximize model performance. \item \textbf{Prefix-aware optimization consistently outperforms S-DPO.} Under identical conditions, our method (both pairwise and pointwise) surpasses S-DPO across all metrics, demonstrating the advantage of our prefix-aware optimization design. \end{itemize}